This week, we are revisiting some of our favorite summer-centric Gardenista stories. Remember this one?

 A screened-in porch is your summer living room.
 It’s a neighborly space, inviting breezes and greetings from passersby.
 And it’s an iconically American architectural feature.
 Before the 1860s, “there was no hint (or probably dream of) making a house flyproof,” writes Russell Lynes in The Domesticated Americans.
 Then, during the Civil War a manufacturer of wire mesh sieves miscalculated demand; the surplus was repurposed and sold as window covering.
 By the 1880s, screened-in porches were a trend.

-In support of the screened-in porch, we’ve rounded up 15 of our favorites from around the country, from Maine to Maui:
+In support of the screened-in porch, we’ve rounded up 15 of our favorites from around the country:

 Bellport, New York